- Emory University School of Law (1979)

 Allan B. Diamond

-Allan B. Diamond, the managing partner of Diamond McCarthy, is a renowned trial lawyer with more than three decades of handling complex commercial litigation, class actions and business insolvencies.
+Allan B. Diamond, the managing partner of Diamond McCarthy, is a renowned trial lawyer with more than three decades of handling complex commercial litigation and business insolvencies.
 With offices in Houston and New York City, he handles many cases with far-reaching domestic and global implications, including distressed financial situations with international cross-border litigation.

 As lead counsel in several of the nation’s largest bankruptcy-related trials, Allan has appeared in federal, state and appellate courts throughout the country.
-He has taken cases to trial in the complex multi-district litigation proceedings involving the bankrupt international food and daily conglomerate, Parmalat, as well as in various other high profile global insolvency proceedings.
-He has also assisted the bankruptcy Trustee and legal team in connection with the ongoing law firm bankruptcy proceedings in Dreier, LLP in the Southern District of New York.
-Most recently, Allan was appointed by the Department of Justice and the bankruptcy court in San Francisco as the Chapter 11 Trustee of Howrey, LLP, one of the largest law firm bankruptcies in U.S. history.
+Specifically, Allan has been lead trial counsel in some of the largest complex corporate fraud cases in history, including LJM2 (Enron), Parmalat, InverWorld, Syntax, Brillian and USA Commercial Mortgage, among many others.
+Allan was appointed by the Department of Justice and the bankruptcy court in San Francisco as the Chapter 11 Trustee of Howrey, LLP, and also has served as lead special trial counsel to the Dewey & LeBoeuf Liquidating trust, the two largest law firm bankruptcies in history.

-Selected as a Texas Super Lawyer every year since its inception in 2003 (through 2011), Allan is currently the Vice-Chairman of the Advisory Board for Emory University School of Law and is a member of the Texas Bar Foundation and the Houston, Dallas and New York City Bar Associations.
+Selected as a Texas Super Lawyer every year since its inception in 2003 (through 2016), Allan has been the Chairman of the Advisory Board for Emory University School of Law since 2013 and is a member of the Texas Bar Foundation and the Houston, Dallas and New York City Bar Associations.
 He has co-chaired the State Bar of Texas Advanced Bankruptcy Litigation Committee and State Bar grievance committees for many years.
-He is an honorary member of the Commercial Bar Association of England and Wales, North American Division; a member of the Congress of Fellows for the Center for International Legal Studies in Salzburg, Austria; the International Business Law Consortium; INSOL, (London); the IBA (London); the ABA International Litigation Division, and is very active as a lecturer, author and executive committee member of the American Bankruptcy Institute.
+He is an honorary member of the Commercial Bar Association of England, Wales and Scotland, North American Division; a member of the Congress of Fellows for the Center for International Legal Studies in Salzburg, Austria; the International Business Law Consortium; INSOL, (London); the IBA (London); the ABA International Litigation Division, and is very active as a lecturer and author for the American Bankruptcy Institute, the American Bar Association and other associations.
+He is an advisor to the Uniform Law Commission section on fraudulent transfers.

 High Stakes Global Insolvency Related Litigation